sjomik2000/SolicitorSync/README.md

 - [x] Create Controllers, Services and Data Access Layers for the API.
 - [x] Implement middleware for validating Create Case requests.
 - [x] Add logging to track API requests.
-- [ ] Implement middleware for error handling and logging of errors.
+- [x] Implement middleware for error handling and logging of errors.
-- [ ] Expand error handling to catch API connection, and request errors.
+- [x] Expand error handling to catch API connection, and request errors.
-- [ ] Integrate Swagger for API documentation.
-Write unit tests for core functionality (services/business logic).
 - [ ] Add several unit tests using xUnit.
 - [ ] Simulate a pull request workflow.
 - [ ] Refactor code.
-- [ ] Add commenting to all the code files to explain its functionalities.
+- [x] Add commenting to all the code files to explain its functionalities.
 - [ ] Improve documentation.